hashicorp/terraform-website/content/source/docs/enterprise/upgrade/differences.html.md

 The new Terraform Enterprise doesn't yet support arbitrary notifications at the end of runs.
 We plan to add a webhook-based notification system in a future update.

+### Shared Variables

+Legacy Terraform Enterprise supported organization-level variables that could be shared across multiple environments, which made it easier to re-use common variable values.

+Unfortunately, this feature was entangled with personal variables, which we permanently removed.
+We're planning a replacement feature to let you use shared sets of variables across multiple workspaces, but we're still in the process of designing it.

 ### Periodically Queued Plans

 In legacy Terraform Enterprise, you could set an environment to periodically queue a plan regardless of whether the configuration had changed.
 The new Terraform Enterprise does not currently have this feature.